Customize Consent Preferences

 • Stakeholder map: A stakeholder map is the visual representation of relationships among various stakeholders involved in a project.
 It visualizes how stakeholders are interconnected and their stakes in the project.

-• Power-interest grid matrix: Power interest grid matrix is another technique to define the influence and interest of each stakeholder in a project.
+• Power-interest grid matrix: The power-interest grid matrix is another technique to define the influence and interest of each stakeholder in a project.

 • RACI matrix: The RACI matrix is another powerful method to define who is responsible, accountable, consulted, and informed for every action in the project.

-• Interviewing stakeholders: Direct interview with stakeholders is the best way to gather information about what they expect and how they will be involved.
+• Interviewing stakeholders: Direct interviewing stakeholders is the best way to gather information about what they expect and how they will be involved.

 2. Templates

 There are templates for every stakeholder analysis method mentioned above that guide on how to do a stakeholder analysis.
 You can use the templates to conduct a stakeholder analysis.
-Or you can simply create your templates using Excel spreadsheets to perform stakeholder analysis.
+You can also simply create your templates using Excel spreadsheets to perform stakeholder analysis.

 3. Stakeholder management software